Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx_pricing/guide.pt-pt.md

 ### Steps to customize NSX Edges

 - Log in to the [OVHcloud Control Panel](/links/manager).
-- From the Datacenters dashboard, access your Datacenter then click on the `NSX Edge Nodes`{.action} tab.
+- From the Datacenters dashboard, access your datacenter then click on the `NSX Edge Nodes`{.action} tab.

 1. **Order new NSX Edges**: